HornsAndHooves/angular-pikaday-directive/README.md

 # Angular Pikaday Directive

-This directive let you use Pikaday as a Angular directive.
+This directive let's you use Pikaday as an Angular directive.

+(Forked by HornsAndHooves.)